icrnjavic/ArduDAQ/README.md

 ## Dekstop App
 Alongside ArduDAQ shield's support for serial commands for automated measurements it also has a desktop app(***still WIP***).<br>
-It will be able to put the ArduDAQ in continuous mode to display measured voltage on selected voltage channels over time and plot those measurements.
+It will be able to put the ArduDAQ in continuous mode to display measured voltages on selected voltage channels over time and plot those measurements.
 ![Alt text](docs/pictures/desktop_app.png)